 Fleetville Larder, St Albans

-Muddy says: a deliciously friendly deli with a focus on cheese, wine, excellent coffee and cake.
-After only one year, The Fleetville Larder has become a popular community hub that hosts brilliant evening events!
+Muddy says: A friendly deli with a focus on cheese, wine, excellent coffee and cake.
+After only one year, it has become a popular community hub that hosts brilliant evening events!

 What does a city trader do when he wants to spend more time with his family and bid farewell to the daily commute?
 Ed Bevin decided to become a cheesemonger.
 He opened The Fleetville Larder in February 2017 with the the initial aim of providing excellent cheese to Fleetville, a friendly and busy neighbourhood in St Albans that is popular with families.